mckenzielee/Qi-Docs/docs/Reading_Data.rst

 Table formats are covered in detail in the :ref:`Qi_Table_format_topic` section.

-QiBoundaryType
+SdsBoundaryType
 --------------

-QiBoundaryType defines how data on the boundary of queries is handled: around the start index for range value queries, and around the start and end index for window values.
-The following are valid values for QiBoundaryType:
+SdsBoundaryType defines how data on the boundary of queries is handled: around the start index for range value queries, and around the start and end index for window values.
+The following are valid values for SdsBoundaryType:

 +-------------------+-----------------------------------+---------------------------------------------------------------+
 | Boundary          | Enumeration value                 | Operation                                                     |